clarkdatalabs/web_network_visualization/README.md

 - Step 1: Mouseover to highlight the node itself
   - Step 1.1: Highlight the circle
-We use the D3 selector to select the circle our cursor hovers on.
+...We use the D3 selector to select the circle our cursor hovers on.
 ```javascript
 d3.select(this).select("circle")
         .transition()
         .duration(50)
         .style("fill","#99fd17")
 ```
-Depending on which
+...Depending on which
 ```javascript
           .attr("r", function(d) {